 (E) A condition that prohibits any person from knowingly rendering inaccurate any required monitoring device or method;

-(F) Methods used in accordance with division 220 to determine actual emissions for fee purposes must also be used for compliance determination and can be no less rigorous than the requirements of OAR 340-218-0080.
+(F) Methods used in division 220 to determine actual emissions for fee purposes must also be used for compliance determination and can be no less rigorous than the requirements of OAR 340-218-0080.
 The compliance monitoring protocol must include the method used to determine the amount of actual emissions;

 (G) Monitoring requirements must commence on the date of permit issuance unless otherwise specified in the permit.